Shoulder Lane Improvements on I-264

 The work includes removing 10 existing dynamic message signs (DMS) that were used for the sole purpose of identifying the opening or closure of the shoulder lanes, and replacing them with the more cost-efficient and lower maintenance LCS.

 Vegetative control, placement of 29 ground mounted signs and the addition of pavement markings and high-friction surface treatments were installed in 2013 to help identify these lanes to motorists.
 To complete these safety improvements, Lane Control Signs (LCS) will be mounted over the designated lanes on the interstate.
-This phase began in late summer 2013 and is currently scheduled for completion December 31, 2014.
+This phase began in late summer 2013 and is currently scheduled for completion by the end of Winter 2015.
+The signs will then undergo testing, and should be operational by Spring of 2015.